venerasf/venera-docs/docs/6 - Venera Package Manager.md

 > [!faq] The default repository is `http://r.venera.farinap5.com/package.yaml`

-The file `package.sgn` contains the references to the scripts.
+The file `package.yaml` contains the references to the scripts.
 This file could have any name, so it must be written correctly.

 >[!faq] The file `package.sgn` has the signature for verification

-This will be used to check if there has been any compromise in the scripts (!!not working yet!!).
+This will be used to check if there has been any compromise in the scripts.
 Must be changed with caution.
-Verification is done based on trust in that author.
-Your installation must trust that author, so that the functions are downloaded.
+Verification is done based on trust for that author who has signed the package.
+Your installation must trust that author, so that the scripts are downloaded.
 ## Basic Commands

+VPM has any commands for managing the scripts.
 ### Search Scripts

 Use the command `search <pattern>` to see all scripts matching with given pattern.